GreenDoge-Network/greendoge-blockchain/README.md

 For more information, see our website and downloads at https://greendoge.dog.

-## Mining full rewards on new portable NFT plots
-If you assign plots to a Chia plot NFT instead of a GreenDoge plot NFT, you will get the 1/8 rewards directly in GreenDoge software.
-The other 7/8 rewards must be taken out through [fd-cli](https://github.com/GreenDoge-Network/fd-cli) or [nft-recovery](https://alltheblocks.net/nft-recovery) tool after 7 days.

 ## Latest News
 - The whitepaper version 1.0.0 was officially released and the emission schedule was confirmed, downloads at https://greendoge.dog/whitepaper.
 - The block rewards have been reduced from 100 to 20 now, with the end of the community early participant rewards for one month.